 When you view specific domains in the 'Referrer type' dimension, there can be domains that you would expect under 'Search engines' listed instead under 'Other web sites'.
 For example, you might see 'google.com' under 'Other web sites'.

-- Search engine domains in the 'Search engines' dimension value : The referrer met all criteria to classify as a search engine by Adobe.
+- Search engine domains in the 'Search engines' dimension item : The referrer met all criteria to classify as a search engine by Adobe.
 The referring domain is a valid search engine, and the referring URL contains a keyword query string parameter.

-- Search engine domains in the 'Other websites' dimension value : The referring URL did not meet all criteria to classify as a search engine.
+- Search engine domains in the 'Other websites' dimension item : The referring URL did not meet all criteria to classify as a search engine.
 Common examples include subdomains dedicated to other features besides search.
 For example, mail.google.com or autos.yahoo.com are not search engines, but reside on a top-level domain commonly associated with search.
 These subdomains do not include a keyword query string, which is why they are included under 'Other websites' instead of 'Search engines'.